noahgibbs/pixiurge/CONCEPTS.md

 should be.
 Pixiurge makes some simplifying assumptions about how you'll use them.
 That's also as it should be.

-Here are some conventions Pixiurge requires:
+Here are some conventions Pixiurge expects and/or enforces:

-* A Player's account name is the same as the Demiurge body item name
+* A Player's account name is the same as their Demiurge body item name, which is the same as the Displayable name
-* The Demiurge starting location (often a tmx_location) is named "start location".
-You're permitted to use a "create" action to move the player if you want more variety.
+* The player will have a Demiurge item instantiated for them by your code, and various Demiurge action names will be needed for their Demiurge item - "create", "login" and so on - if you want to customize what happens at those times.
+Pixiurge will use the reserved state variable name "$player_body" to indicate that this is a special item.

 Pixiurge also assumes that a lot of your customization of the game world will be done in the Demiurge World Files.
 For instance, it's